AhmedHIbrahim/AhmedHIbrahim/README.md

 - 🧑‍💻: I'm working as a Software Engineer at Alternet.
 - 🌱: I'm on track for learning more about: `NLP` and `Image Processing`.
 - 🔍: I’m currently open for: `Freelance Jobs` or a new `Remote Job opportunity`

+Things I enjoy 🤓

+- Coding for the Frontend and Backend, and Bioinformatics 🧬
+- Automating EVERYTHING
+- Embracing the world of Linux 🐧
+- Maintaining a sense of neatness, simplicity, and cleanliness in my code
+- Savoring a delightful cup of coffee paired with a croissant 🥐 ☕
+- Immersing myself in books 📖 📚 👓

 <p align="center">
   <a href=“#”>
     <img src="https://readme-typing-svg.herokuapp.com?lines=Always+learning+new+things&center=true&width=500&height=50"/>